 As homeowner, you are responsible for the method used when your vermiculite is being removed.
 While you may be able to take legal action against a contractor for endangering your safety or polluting your neighborhood, if the contractor is not properly insured and licensed it may not matter.
 Here is a short set of questions for both homeowners and contractors that are entering into contract for removal of vermiculite.
 See below for greater detail.

-- The contractor must only allow trained and Wisconsin certified “asbestos supervisors” to perform the work
+- Allow only trained and Wisconsin certified asbestos supervisors to perform the work

 - All vacuum equipment used must be EPA compliant and all vacuum exhaust must pass through HEPA rated filters.
-Capturing vermiculite waste in an attic vacuum bag that is placed in an enclosed or open trailer will contaminate the owner’s property, and likely the neighborhood, if all of the exhaust from the bag is not captured and passed through a HEPA filter.
+Capturing vermiculite waste in a dumpster, or an attic vacuum bag that is resting in an enclosed or open trailer could contaminate the owner’s property, and likely the neighborhood.
+Homeowners are considered the “generator” of the vermiculite/asbestos and along with the contractor, are subject to all violations and fines.

 In addition, vermiculite removal work is NOT covered by contractor liability insurance.
-Homeowners are strongly advised to obtain a valid certificate showing proof of Pollution Liability Insurance.
-Any claims resulting from damage to property, health, or environment during vermiculite removal are NOT covered by contractor liability insurance.
-Experience has proven that general contractor’s caught performing asbestos and vermiculite related work have been dropped by their insurance company upon renewal.
+Homeowners are strongly advised to obtain a valid certificate of insurance from their contractor showing proof that the contractor carries Pollution Liability Insurance.
+Claims resulting from damage to property, health, or environment during vermiculite removal are NOT covered by contractor liability insurance.

 If my contractor has liability insurance are they covered if they create a health hazard or pollute my home, yard, or neighborhood?